KaigaMunene/alx-pre_course/README.md

 + Add the required files in them

 # What i have learn't
++ To use various commands in Ubuntu terminal
 + How to commit changes
 + How to push changes to github
 + How to create a branch